empathy-mp3/Inscryption-manual-AP/README.md

 There are unique items and locations for each pre-made deathcard (e.g., Kaycee, Kaminski, etc.), and also an item and location for Custom Deathcards.
 There are also locations for the bosses that appear in each act (mostly because there are too few locations in this otherwise).
 Cards that appear in multiple acts have one associated item and one associated location, even if they're vastly different in different acts.
+If you have Consumable Rando turned on, their locations are obtained by getting that consumable.
+If you have Starter Deck Rando turned on, their locations are obtained by using that starter deck.

 ## What's up with the weird .yaml settings?